Liam Payne, Cheryl Won’t Share Any More Pictures Of Their Son, Sources Claim

 Cheryl had kept the news that she was expecting a baby secret during the first eight months of her pregnancy.
 After keeping fans guessing for months, she finally confirmed that she was pregnant through a L’Oreal photoshoot in which she is shown cradling a huge baby bump that protruded in a close-fitting black dress.

-Sources close to Cheryl reportedly said that she kept her pregnancy secret for so long because she did not want to “‘jinx her happiness’ after years of bad luck in relationships,” the Sun reports.
+Sources close to Cheryl reportedly said that she kept her pregnancy secret for so long because she did not want to “‘jinx her happiness’ after years of bad luck in relationships,” the Sun reported.

 Cheryl was previously married, from July 2006 to September 2010, to the England footballer Ashley Cole.
 She later married Jean-Bernard Fernandez-Versini in 2014, but divorced in October 2016.